How to create a custom segmentation of your audience using metadata?

-Voucherify enables you to pass any custom property (text, number, date, and flag) to your customers' profiles and build segments based on attached attributes.
-In this tutorial, we are going to show you how to use Voucherify metadata engine to create a flexible customer segmentation tightly fitted to your business needs.
+Voucherify enables you to pass any custom property (text, number, date, flag, image, or other) to your customers' profiles and build segments based on the attached attributes.
+In this tutorial, we are going to show you how to use the Voucherify metadata engine to create a flexible customer segmentation tightly fitted to your business needs.

-Metadata is an overall name of all properties which you assign to your Voucherify objects (customers, vouchers, campaigns, products, SKUs, redemptions, orders, and publications) and which aren't built-in attributes available in the app.
+Metadata is an overall name of all properties which you assign to your Voucherify objects (customers, vouchers, campaigns, products, SKUs, redemptions, orders, and publications) and which aren't built-in attributes available in the platform.

 How can I use metadata to create customer segments?